Simple Kidney Cysts

 If you have symptoms, or if the cyst is blocking the flow of urine, you might need one of the following treatments:

-- Sclerotherapy, a procedure to puncture the cyst with a long needle inserted through the skin
+- Sclerotherapy, a procedure to puncture the cyst with a long needle put through the skin

 - Surgical procedure to drain the cyst and remove its outer tissue